Recoskie/AI-Matrix/docs/Matrix Structure.md

 So the first number in the set is 0.
 Which means the starting value is 0. <h3>var start = 0;</h3>

-Subtracting the next value into the previous each gives us.
+Subtracting the next value into the previous value gives us.

 <br /><br />